yoshihikosuzuki/gatsby-site/content/pages/about.md

 ## Research theme

-Genome sequence assembly is an inverse problem of reconstructing an original string (of the order of gigabyte in length) from a set of its substrings (of kilobyte) with observation errors.
-Its difficulty depends on the content of the original string, and the main theme in my doctoral research was assembly of the most difficult class of sequences: i.e. repetitive sequences.
-I have been developing algorithms and software for more theorized and accurate assembly of repetitive sequences through interpreting the genome assembly problem with a framework of Bayesian statistics.
-A recent ongoing work on tandem repeat sequence assembly is here: [https://github.com/yoshihikosuzuki/complex-sat-asm](https://github.com/yoshihikosuzuki/complex-sat-asm).
+Genome sequence assembly is an inverse problem of reconstructing an original string (of the order of gigabyte in length) from a set of its very short substrings (of kilobyte) that contain observation errors.
+The difficulty of a genome assembly task depends on the content of the original string, and the main theme in my doctoral research was assembly of the most difficult class of sequences: i.e. repetitive sequences.
+More recently, I have been working both on development of fundamental computational methods/programs for more accurate and faster genome assembly and on practical assembly projects of several (non-model) organisms.

 ## Employment

+#### Apr 2022 –

+- Postdoc @ Morishita lab, The University of Tokyo

-#### Jul 2020 –
+#### Jul 2020 – Mar 2022

 - Postdoc @ Myers Unit, Okinawa Institute of Science and Technology Graduate University